-Will there be quite a few associates at your level that will be up for partnership at the same time?
-Will there ultimately be several associates competing for one partnership spot?
+Will there be quite a few associates at your level that will be up for partner at the same time?
+Will there be several associates ultimately competing for one partnership spot?

-Have you talked with associates at your level who are already practicing with the firm?
-(Be discreet, however, and do not make those at the firm feel they are under too much scrutiny.)
+Have you talked with associates at your level already practicing with the firm?
+(But be discreet, and do not make the firm feel they are under too much scrutiny.)

-Have you read any recent articles published about the firm (in The American Lawyer, for example)?
+Have you read any recent articles published about the firm (in American Lawyer, for example)?

-Do the dollars make sense?
+Do the Dollars Make Sense?

-Is this firm offering you a pay raise, is the salary equivalent to what you are paid now, or will you receive a pay decrease?
+Does this firm offer a pay-raise over your current situation?
+Is the salary equivalent, or is it a pay decrease?

-Will you be "slotted" at an appropriate level for your graduation year?
-Will you have to take a step back in terms of the length of time it will take you to make partner?
-(This could be a good thing if you need more time to hone your skills/adapt to a new location/grow your book of business.
-But it can be a major negative for some.)
+Are you being "slotted" at an appropriate level for your graduation year?
+Do you have to take a step back on the length of time it will take you to make partner?
+(This could be a good thing if you need more time to hone your skills/adapt to a new location/grow your book of business, but it can be a major negative for some.)